 Valkenburg Velvet Caves

-One of the most popular Christmas Markets in Europe, the Valkenburg Christmas Markets are unique for one reason – they are held in an underground network of caves!
-Come Christmas time, the caves are full to bursting of stalls selling gifts and food perfect for a great Christmas present.
+One of the most popular destinations in Europe at this time of year, the Valkenburg Christmas Markets are unique for one reason – they are held in an underground network of caves!
+The caves are full to bursting of stalls selling gifts and food perfect for a great Christmas present.
 The caves are also beautifully decorated with impressive mural paintings, twinkling lights and sculptures.

-As the largest Christmas Market in Belgium, the Brussels Christmas Market has over 240 stalls full of handmade crafts, unusual stocking fillers and speciality food and drink.
+As the largest market in Belgium, it has over 240 stalls full of handmade crafts, unusual stocking fillers and speciality food and drink.
 Located in the heart of Europe, Brussels rises to the festive occasion with a beautifully decorated Town Hall and Guild Houses – adding up to the perfect pre-Christmas getaway!